 We developed a peer review game that can be played by two or more players.
-The game was developed as an Amazon Machine Image (AMI) that can be launched from the Amazon Elastic Compute Cloud (http://aws.amazon.com/).
-The game was developed using the vWorker online development platform (http://www.vworker.com/).
+The game was developed as an Amazon Machine Image (AMI) that can be launched from the Amazon Elastic Compute Cloud [21].
+The game was developed using the vWorker online development platform [22].
 Players were directed to a website of a temporary web-server and logged on with a user name and password.
-When the investigator initiated the game, the players were shown a task selection page (Supplementary Figure 2).
+When the investigator initiated the game, the players were shown a task selection page (Figure 4).
 They could choose to solve a problem or choose to review a problem from their list of pending reviews.
-If a player chose to solve a problem, then a GRE-like problem was selected from a database for them to solve and displayed to their screen (Supplementary Figure 3).
-The GRE problems used for the experiment were based on problems from the website http://majortests.com/.
-If they chose to review a problem, then they were shown a solution to a problem submitted by one of their peers (Supplementary Figure 4).
+If a player chose to solve a problem, then a GRE-like problem was selected from a database for them to solve and displayed to their screen (Figure 5).
+The GRE problems used for the experiment were based on problems from the website [23].
+If they chose to review a problem, then they were shown a solution to a problem submitted by one of their peers (Figure 6).
 They could choose to either accept or reject the solution to the problem.
 The program acted as editor, randomly assigning problems to players for peer review.

 In both the open and closed games reviewers were shown the identity of the player who solved the problem.
 Under the open system, solvers were also shown the identity of the player who acted as peer reviewer for their solution.
-During the course of the game, information was projected onto a screen at the front of the room.
-In the closed mode, the number of solutions each player had submitted and had accepted was displayed (Supplementary Figure 5a).
-In the open mode, the number of solutions each player had reviewed and accepted for one of their peers was also displayed (Supplementary Figure 5b).
+Throughout the game, information was projected onto a screen at the front of the room.
+In the closed mode, the number of solutions each player had submitted and had accepted was displayed (Figure 7a).
+In the open mode, the number of solutions each player had reviewed and accepted for one of their peers was also displayed (Figure 7b).